Outrageous Cost of Healthcare

 Healthcare is a primary means by which we maintain our lives, like the park ranger in this picture providing a valued service to the community.

 If we are not fully covered, the medical care may be skipped or prove exceedingly expensive for many.
-Of course, if a person is not well or properly treated, often their job is not properly done.
+Of course, a person who is not well or properly treated cannot do a proper job.

-More striking for the individual, bankruptcy occurs for many who have no or inadequite insurance.
+More striking for the individual, bankruptcy occurs for those who lack adequate insurance.
 When this occurs, their liberty is circumscribed and their pursuit of happiness is restricted.

 Consider these recent findings.

 - Between 25% and 62% of all bankruptcies are triggered by medical bills.

 - In 2015, medical bills led one million adults to declare bankruptcy.

 As the current pandemic and economic lockdown reveals, the entire society is affected by the health of its citizens, not just the individual.
 The society’s inter-workings demand healthy, unfettered contact between its citizens for goods to be produced and available.
 The pandemic economic effect has yet to be tallied, but it is clearly significant as unemployment rise and GDP fall has already indicated.